Patcast/wireless_pigeon_danstar/README.md

-HEY!!
+# Pigeon Project

-THis is a super cool project from DANSTAR that is lead by Patricio Castillo
+This was a project that was done in collaboration with Danstar (http://www.danstar.dk), the largest rocketry student asociation in DK.